 I wanted to backup other files and folders and didn't want to put them in my ~/googleDrive folder so I did this by using symbolic links.
-Using symbolic links we can make it appear that a file over folder from a different location is in the google drive folder and as such will get synced to google drive.
+Using symbolic links we can make it appear that a file or folder from a different location is in the google drive folder and as such will get synced to google drive.
 I used this technique to create a link to my Pictures folder which is stored on my NAS drive, that way all my pictures are backed up to google drive.

 For more information on ln command.